meilisearch/integration-guides/guides/cypress.md

 npx cypress run
 ```

 Starting from there, you can add more tests.
-See example on [our Strapi plugin](https://github.com/meilisearch/strapi-plugin-meilisearch/blob/main/cypress/integration/ui_spec.js).
+See example on [our Strapi plugin](https://github.com/meilisearch/strapi-plugin-meilisearch/blob/main/cypress/integration/ui_spec.js) or [instant-meilisearch](https://github.com/meilisearch/instant-meilisearch/blob/main/cypress/integration/react.spec.js).

 For example:
 ```js